NL-BioImaging/biomero-scripts/README.md

 BIOMERO Scripts
 ==================

-These scripts are to be used within BIOMERO (an extension to OMERO), together with the [OMERO Slurm Client library](https://github.com/NL-BioImaging/omero-slurm-client).
+These scripts are to be used within BIOMERO (an extension to OMERO), together with the [BIOMERO library](https://github.com/NL-BioImaging/biomero).

 Together, BIOMERO allows you to run BioImage analysis workflows directly from OMERO on a Slurm cluster, through SSH.